Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ![Screencapture from opening shot of Star Wars](images/starWars.jpg)

-*The shot creates our expectations of scale - first with the small ship, and then with the point of the larger one moving past.
-It quickly subverts that expectation: the ship just keeps going!
+*The shot creates an expectation of scale - first with the small ship, and then with the point of the larger one moving past.
+It quickly subverts that expectation: the large ship just keeps going!
 It takes up more and more of the frame.
 The viewer is forced to continuously readjust their mental model of how big this ship probably is, which makes it feel all the larger.
 It's a [great shot](https://youtu.be/yHfLyMAHrQE?t=119).*

 ### Familiar Size/Relative Size (Reference)
 ![An image of Wilt Chamberlain and Andre the Giant standing next to Arnold Schwarzenegger](images/humanReference.png)